iurysza/module-graph/README.md

 Optional settings:

-- **focusedNodesPattern**: The Pattern (Regex) to match nodes in the graph (project names) that should be focused.
+- **focusedModulesRegex**: The Pattern (Regex) to match nodes in the graph (project names) that should be focused.
 By default, no nodes are focused.
 If set, the matching nodes will be highlighted.
 The color can be customized via the `focusColor` property from `Theme.BASE`.
 [Read more](#focusing-on-specific-nodes).
 - **showFullPath**: Whether to show the full path of the modules in the graph.
 Default is `false`. **Use this if you have **modules with the same name in different paths**.
 This will remove the subgraphs from the graph.